claudioarione/football-shot-predictor/README.md

    ```
    followed by the specific **arguments** you want to use.
 #### Arguments explained
-- Use the following flag without additional arguments to train the model using the default video list:
+- **Predict Mode:** Use the `-p or --predict` flag without additional arguments to predict outcomes using the default video list.
+Since the model has already been trained, you can directly use this option for immediate predictions.
-`-t or --train`

-- Use the following flag without additional arguments to predict outcomes using the default video list:
+- **Train Mode:** Use the `-t or --train` flag without additional arguments to train the model using the default video list.
+This is useful if you want to re-train or update the model with new data.
-`-p or --predict`

-- Use the following argument with the path to a file containing your custom list of videos for training or prediction:
+- **Custom File Path:** Use the `-f or --filepath` argument followed by the path to a file containing your custom list of videos.
+This option is applicable for both training and prediction modes.
-`-f or --filepath`

-- Provide the path to the folder containing numpy arrays from previous training if you want to use them for prediction:
+- **Use Pre-Trained Data for Prediction:** Provide the path to the folder containing numpy arrays from previous custom training using `--training_data_load` if you wish to utilize pre-trained data for predictions.
-`--training_data_load`

-- Specify the folder in which to save new training data arrays:
+- **Save New Training Data:** Specify the folder path with `--training_data_save` where you want to save new custom training data arrays, useful for further training or future use.
-`--training_data_save`

 ## Results
 Our system demonstrates the potential of computer vision in sports analytics, offering novel insights into the dynamics of football penalties.